dliutyi/YuDiMath/INSTRUCTIONS.md

 - Frame panning/zooming should only affect the frame's internal viewport, not the background
 - When panning/zooming a frame, the frame's bounds in parent coordinates remain fixed
 - Frame coordinate system is infinite - can pan/zoom within frame independently
+- Support nested frames with independent pan/zoom that correctly account for parent viewport transformations
+- Nested frame drawing correctly snaps to parent frame grid and accounts for parent viewport pan/zoom

 **Tests**:
 - Test frame viewport state management